 Prevention and Treatment of Blood Clots after Hip and Knee Replacement Surgery

-Taking steps for the prevention and treatment of blood clots after hip and knee replacement surgery is an important part of your recovery.
+Preventing and treating blood clots after hip and knee replacement surgery is an important part of your recovery.
 Joint replacement patients are at highest risk for developing a DVT two to 10 days after surgery, and remain at risk for approximately three months.

-To prevent the occurrence of a blood clot, your doctor will likely prescribe a combination of treatment approaches for you, which may include:
+To prevent blood clots, your doctor will likely prescribe a combination of treatment approaches for you, which may include:

 • Exercise/physical therapy beginning the first day after surgery and continuing for several months